keigan-motor/pykeigan_motor/README.rst

 https://www.keigan-motor.com/

-Just now, we support Linux only, because we use bluepy:
+At present we support Linux only, because this library depends on bluepy(Python interface to Bluetooth LE on Linux):

 https://github.com/IanHarvey/bluepy